-Located in and around an ancient tree, Calling Tree is a series of durational performances of songs, movement and messages.
-Bird-like calls, songs and messages echo out from the canopy of the tree as performers continually appear and disappear, fluctuating between restful perching to passionate vocal and physical activity.
+Since 2014 Rosemary Lee and Simon Whitehead have been developing their collaboration on Calling Tree.
+Located in and around a mature tree in a significant site, and working with a team of aerialists, singers & performers they have created a durational performance made up of cycles of songs, movement and messages.
+Bird-like calls, songs and messages echo out from the trees’ canopy and surroundings as performers continually appear and disappear fluctuating between restful perching to passionate vocal and physical activity.

-Calling Tree was developed from a commission by Migrations and supported by the Jerwood Choreographic Research Project, with funds from The Jerwood Charitable Foundation, Akademi, Birmingham Repertory Theatre, Dance Initiative Greater Manchester, DanceEast, DanceXchange, Fierce Festival, Greenwich+Docklands International Festival, Independent Dance, Royal Shakespeare Company and South East Dance.
-Additional support from Adobe Foundation Fund, the National Lottery through Arts Council England and Made at The Place
+Wales-Commissioned by Migrations and supported by the Jerwood Choreographic Research Project, with funds from The Jerwood Charitable Foundation, Akademi, Birmingham Repertory Theatre, Dance Initiative Greater Manchester, DanceEast, DanceXchange, Fierce Festival, Greenwich+Docklands International Festival, Independent Dance, Royal Shakespeare Company and South East Dance.
+Additional support from public funding from the National Lottery through Arts Council England and Made at The Place.